somyagupta06/cyber-security-beginner-notes/TryHackMe/Cyber_Security_101/S8_Web_Hacking/Room5_OWASP_TOP_10_2021.md

 - Protect **data in transit (moving)** and **data at rest (stored)**.
 - If not → attackers can steal, read, or modify sensitive information.
 ---
-# SENSITIVE DATA EXPOSURE (via Flat-File Databases) — SIMPLE NOTES
+# SENSITIVE DATA EXPOSURE (via Flat-File Databases)

 ## 🔹 What is the issue?
 - Websites often store data in a **database** (like MySQL, MariaDB, or SQLite).